lalelisealstad/mybook-dashboard/README.md

 Vizualise genre:
     - show spider figure how often read genre, how well one rate genre
     - show time plot with all different lines for genre to see certains times genre has been popular for one
-    - sunburst with other topics around
+    - most common genre combinations > sunburst figure perhaps

 ## Dashboard components in app.py: